Tips for recovery from a stroke on left side of brain

-If you had a stroke on the left side of the brain, here’s what you must know:
+To help you heal from a stroke on the left side of the brain, we created this ultimate guide.

-When it comes to a left sided stroke, however, there are some patterns that you should be aware of.
+However, when it comes to left side stroke recovery, there are some side effects that consistently occur, and you should be aware of them.

 Repeating your rehab exercises (or other therapeutic movements) over and over and over will help you regain movement in the right side of your body.

-Generally, a right side stroke will affect creativity and emotion, and a left side stroke will affect logic.
-Specifically, a stroke in the left side of the brain can affect:
+Generally, a left side stroke will affect logic and reasoning.
+Specifically, a stroke on left side of brain can affect:

 - Critical thinking